sidb95/cliff_jumping_game/README.md

 # cliff_jumping_game
 purpose: to make a 2-D game played through console.

-current progress: kindly autorotate your mobile phone for the best image experience of the .txt file.
+current progress: kindly autorotate your mobile phone if you don't see any arena in the .txt file.